prannoypara/Brentkung-and-RippleCarry-Adder/README.md

    Package: csg324,
    Speed : -3

-The maximum combinational delay for Brentkung Adder came out as:  4.215ns, The maximum combinational delay for Ripple Carry Adder came out as:  4.665ns.
+The maximum combinational delay for Brentkung Adder and Ripple Carry Adder came out as:  4.215ns and 4.665ns respectively.

 The detailed analysis for the two adders can be seen in the synthesis report PDFs.